emezav/okada_deform/README.md

 - chile_1960.txt: Single fault plane similar to the event that caused the 1960 earthquake in Chile.
 The source of this event is described in [7].
 - ecuador.txt: Single fault plane for an event near event that caused the of Ecuador.
 - tonga.txt: Single fault plane for an event near the island of Tonga, South Pacific.
-- huge_grid_1.txt: THIS SCENARIO MIGT FAIL on CUDA devices with less than 18 GB memory on the GPU!
+- huge_grid_1.txt: THIS SCENARIO MIGHT FAIL on CUDA devices with less than 18 GB memory on the GPU!
 You have been warned.

 Some other configurations are provided.
 Feel free to create copies of the files and modify the grid and fault plane parameters.
 QGIS is recommended to visualize the resulting grids.